 In the 2022 Australia Day Honours, I was appointed a Member of the Order of Australia for “significant achievement in science education through writing and research”.

-Since completing my doctorate nearly a decade ago, I have been a full time academic and author.
+Since completing my doctorate over a decade ago, I have been a full time academic and author.

 I have written 10 books for education and a Young Adult novel and numerous articles.
 I wrote a number of science titles for a general adult audience before returning to university and completing my PhD on Indigenous memory systems and the application to archaeology.
 That was not my original topic, but once I stumbled across the vast amount of scientific and cultural knowledge stored in memory by Indigenous cultures, I asked the question which changed my life: how the hell do Indigenous elders remember so much stuff?